-- You can take a walk into the Glacier Cave; a tunnel in the ice of the glacier;
+- You can take a walk into the Glacier Cave, a tunnel in the ice of the glacier.

-- There are several shops and restaurants;
+- There are shops and restaurants.

 - Several hiking trails start or end at the mid station of the cable car, Trübsee.
-One can walk to the Trübsee and combine that with a visit to the Titlis;
+One can walk to the Trübsee and combine that with a visit to the Titlis.

-Check the weather forecast as there's no point in going up if the Titlis is covered in clouds.
+Check the weather forecast, as there's no point in going up if the Titlis is covered in clouds.
 Dress in multiple thinner layers so that you can adapt to the different temperatures throughout the day.
 Note that it can be very windy at the top.
 Take along gloves, sun glasses and perhaps a winter sports hat.
 Solid shoes help too.

 Allow at least two hours to visit the Titlis.
 This does not include the time to get there.
 It's either a day trip or half a day trip, depending on your departure time and pace.